FlatOut: Games

 FlatOut's gameplay style remained mostly consistent over the years, so much so that it was criticized for being stagnant and repetitive.
-The first game featured standard lap races and destruction derby competitions against 7 computer-controlled opponents in either open environments or stadium laps.
+The first game featured standard lap races and destruction derby competitions against seven computer-controlled opponents in either open environments or stadium laps.
 It was notable for featuring excessive car damage, silly physics and fun gameplay and FlatOut 2 was praised for evolving the gameplay of the first game and having better races, vehicles, graphics and controls.
 It received an enhanced version on Xbox 360 called FlatOut: Ultimate Carnage, which also received a port to the PlayStation Portable called FlatOut: Head On.

 After FlatOut 2, the developers behind the series, Bugbear Entertainment, left the series and Dutch Team6 Game Studios took over the franchise for the next three entries and Kylotonn developed FlatOut 4: Total Insanity, the latest game in the series.
-However, future games didn't exceed FlatOut 2s critical reception, with FlatOut 3: Chaos & Destruction being considered one of the worst games ever made, FlatOut for the Wii being considered "awful" by Nintendo Gamer and FlatOut 4: Total Insanity receiving middling reviews.
+However, future games did not exceed FlatOut 2s critical reception, with FlatOut 3: Chaos & Destruction being considered one of the worst games ever made, FlatOut for the Wii being considered "awful" by Nintendo Gamer and FlatOut 4: Total Insanity receiving middling reviews.
 An iOS rag doll spin-off titled FlatOut Stuntman was developed and published by Team6 Game Studios in 2013.